AI for Humans: Spotting New Opportunities

-AI makes new things viable, not just existing things faster.
-The challenge is spotting which opportunities are worth pursuing.
+AI has made a category of new opportunities viable.
+The challenge is spotting which ones are worth pursuing.

-AI makes new things viable, not just existing things faster.
-The challenge is spotting which opportunities are worth pursuing.
+AI has made a category of new opportunities viable.
+The challenge is spotting which ones are worth pursuing.

-Part 2 of 4 · AI for Humans: From Tools to Judgment
+Part 2 of 4 · AI for Humans: The judgement layer

-“We could automate that.”
-It’s a reasonable instinct.
-Process takes too long.
-Tool makes it faster.
-On to the next one.
+“We could automate that” is a reasonable instinct.
+A process takes too long, a tool makes it faster, on to the next one.

-Services that couldn’t turn a profit.
-Analysis nobody had the weeks to do properly.
-Ways of working with customers that would have needed a team you didn’t have.
+The bespoke service that could not turn a margin.
+The piece of analysis nobody had the weeks to do.
+The ongoing relationship with customers that would have needed a team you did not have.

-Making something faster is valuable, but it’s still the same thing done with less friction.
+Making something faster is valuable, but it is still the same thing done with less friction.
 Making something newly possible is where the real AI opportunities sit.

-Doing what you already do, more efficiently.
-Generating reports quicker.
-Automating admin.
-Speeding up research.
-Real gains, but the work itself hasn’t changed.
+The faster category is doing what you already do more efficiently.
+Faster report generation, automated admin, quicker research.
+Real gains, but the work itself has not changed.

-The right side is where strategic advantage lives, but it asks you to think about your business differently, not just run it with less effort.
-That’s why it gets walked past.
+The new category is where lasting advantage lives, but it asks you to think about your business differently rather than just run it with less effort.
+That is why it usually gets walked past.

 The difference shows up clearly in practice.